DefinitionPercentage of adults who have ever been told by a doctor or other health professional that they have prediabetes or borderline diabetes.

 Simple lifestyle changes, such as losing weight, eating more fruits and vegetables, and increasing physical activity, can reduce the risk of developing type 2 diabetes.
 Without making lifestyle changes, approximately half of individuals diagnosed with prediabetes progress to diabetes within ten years.

-How Do We Compare With the U.S.?Adults in the U.S. generally have a higher rate of being diagnosed with prediabetes than adults in Utah.
-National data from 2018 Behavioral Risk Factor Surveillance System (BRFSS) indicated that 11.0% (age-adjusted) of adults in the U.S. had been told by a doctor or other health professional that they have prediabetes.
-In Utah, about 10.4% (age-adjusted) of adults have been told by a provider that they have prediabetes (BRFSS 2018).
+How Do We Compare With the U.S.?Adults in the U.S. generally have a similar rate of being diagnosed with prediabetes than adults in Utah.
+National data from the 2020 Behavioral Risk Factor Surveillance System (BRFSS) indicated that 11.9% (age- adjusted) of adults in the U.S. had been told by a doctor or other health professional that they have prediabetes.
+In Utah, about 11.1% (age- adjusted) of adults have been told by a provider that they have prediabetes (BRFSS 2020).

-The actual percentages in Utah and in the U.S. are probably much higher.
+The actual percentages are probably much higher.
 About 86 million Americans (roughly 35% of adults aged 20 years and older) may actually have prediabetes.

 The program consists of 16 sessions taught by a trained lifestyle coach.
-The program includes at least six additional follow-up sessions.
-DPRP-recognized programs submit reports to DPRP every six months with data on participants' progress.
+The program includes at least 6 additional follow-up sessions (for a total of 22 or more sessions).
+DPRP-recognized programs submit reports to DPRP every 6 months with data on participants' progress.